api3dao/promise-utils/README.md

 The API is small and well focused on providing [more concise error handling](#motivation).
 The main functions of this package are `go` and `goSync` functions.
-They accept a function to execute, and additionally `go` accepts an optional `PromiseOptions` object as the second parameter.
+They accept a function to execute, and additionally `go` accepts an optional `GoAsyncOptions` object as the second parameter.
 If the function executes without an error, a success response with the data is returned, otherwise an error response is returned.

 <!-- NOTE: Keep in sync with the "documentation snippets are valid" test -->